nihao-wiki/nihao/docs/en/chongqing/visa-free.md

 **France/Italy/Spain → Chongqing → Italy/Spain/France**

-depart from one of the three countries (France, Italy, or Spain) and return to one of the other two.
+Depart from one of countries in Schengen Area(France, Italy, or Spain) and return to another.

 #### Chongqing, Hong Kong and Macao Trip